error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandtheNaturalBoundaryofBlackHoles-ImplicationsfortheCosmicCensorshipConjecture.md

 Black Holes, pi and phi

-We investigate the possible existence of a connection between the spin-mass limits of astrophysical black holes and the universal fundamental constants π and ϕ (the golden ratio).
+We investigate the possible existence of a connection between the spin-mass limits of astrophysical black holes and the universal fundamental constants π and ϕ (the Golden Ratio).

 The aforementioned addition connects the discussed role of Phi in space segmentation to the topic of black holes.
 It emphasizes that Phi, as a segmentation factor in gravitational fields,